ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

     or other dynamic includes.
 Tags applied to either of these only tag the include itself.

-    To use tags with tasks and roles intended for use as dynamic `include`s, all needed tasks should be explicitly tagged at the task level; or ``block:`` may be used to tag more than one task at once.
+    To use tags with tasks and roles intended for dynamic inclusions, all needed tasks should be explicitly tagged at the task level; or ``block:`` may be used to tag more than one task at once.
 The include itself should also be tagged.